67726e/git-flight-rules/README.md

 ## Tracking Files

 <a href="i-want-to-change-a-file-names-capitalization-without-changing-the-contents-of-the-file"></a>
-### I want to change a file name's capitalization, without changing the contents of the file
+### Oh shit, I want to change a file name's capitalization, without changing the contents of the file

 ```sh
 (master)$ git mv --force myfile MyFile
 ```

 <a href="i-want-to-overwrite-local-files-when-doing-a-git-pull"></a>
-### I want to overwrite local files when doing a git pull
+### Oh shit, I want to overwrite local files when doing a git pull

 ```sh
 (master)$ git fetch --all